 Proclamation 8337 created the Rose Atoll Marine National Monument, located in American Samoa, which includes the emergent and submerged lands and waters of the atoll, seaward of mean low water to a distance defined by a boundary that is approximately 50 nm from shore.
 The Proclamation requires the Secretaries of Commerce and the Interior to prohibit commercial fishing in Monument waters.
-In the Rose Atoll Monument, the Secretary of the Interior has management responsibility for the Monument, including Rose Atoll National Wildlife Refuge, in consultation with the Secretary of Commerce, except that the Secretary of Commerce, through the National Oceanic and Atmospheric Administration, shall have primary management responsibility regarding the management of the marine areas of the monument seaward of mean low water, with respect to fishery-related activities regulated pursuant to the Magnuson-Stevens Fishery Conservation and Management Act and any other applicable authorities.
+In the Rose Atoll Monument, the Secretary of the Interior has management responsibility for the Monument, including Rose Atoll National Wildlife Refuge (NWR), in consultation with the Secretary of Commerce, except that the Secretary of Commerce, through the National Oceanic and Atmospheric Administration, shall have primary management responsibility regarding the management of the marine areas of the monument seaward of mean low water, with respect to fishery-related activities regulated pursuant to the MSFCMA and other applicable authorities.
 The Secretary of the Interior manages the Rose Atoll NWR in cooperation with the Government of American Samoa.